-How to handle cash and safeguard yourself and the money.
+How to handle cash

 It’s likely that you will handle cash as part of your fundraising activities.
 This could include collecting, counting, storing, transporting, banking and recording cash.
 It's important to follow our guidance when handling cash, to safeguard yourself and the money you raise.

-The key thing to know is that we ask you never to transport or store cash over £5,000 in value – if you think you may collect this amount of cash at an event please speak to your fundraising manager in advance so they can help arrange a secure collection service.
+The key thing to know is that we ask you never to transport or store cash over £5,000 in value. if you think you may collect this amount of cash at an event, please speak to your fundraising manager in advance so they can help arrange a secure collection service.

 It's also important you know that your safety is our primary concern when volunteering for BHF, so if you were ever in the unfortunate position of being challenged whilst handling cash, we ask that you hand over the cash without resisting and report any theft or loss to the police within 24 hours of the incident, as well as informing your fundraising manager.